HD 189733 b: Transit and Doppler spectroscopy

 The planet's blue color was revealed using polarimetry.

 On October 6, 2005, a team of astronomers announced the discovery of transiting planet HD 189733 b.
 The planet was then detected using Doppler spectroscopy.
 Real-time radial velocity measurements detected the Rossiter–McLaughlin effect caused by the planet passing in front of its star before photometric measurements confirmed that the planet was transiting.
 In 2006, a team led by Drake Deming announced detection of strong infrared thermal emission from the transiting exoplanet planet HD 189733 b, by measuring the flux decrement (decrease of total light) during its prominent secondary eclipse (when the planet passes behind the star).

 The mass of the planet is estimated to be 16% larger than Jupiter's, with the planet completing an orbit around its host star every 2.2 days and an orbital speed of 152.5 km/s.

-In 2024, high-resolution transmission spectroscopy using the ESPRESSO spectrograph provided refined measurements of HD 189733 b’s atmosphere.
-This study confirmed the presence of sodium (Na I) and reported the first detection of lithium (Li I) in the planet's atmosphere.
-The sodium absorption signal was found to be more blueshifted and shallower than previous estimates, indicating strong atmospheric winds.
-The analysis also revealed the challenges of separating planetary signals from stellar line distortions — known as Planet-Occulted Line Distortions (POLDs) — caused by the host star's rotation, limb darkening, and activity.
-These results highlight the need for more accurate stellar modeling in high-resolution studies of exoplanetary atmospheres.

 Infrared spectrum

 On February 21, 2007, NASA released news that the Spitzer Space Telescope had measured detailed spectra from both HD 189733 b and HD 209458 b.
 The release came simultaneously with the public release of a new issue of Nature containing the first publication on the spectroscopic observation of the other exoplanet, HD 209458 b.
 A paper was submitted and published by the Astrophysical Journal Letters.
 The spectroscopic observations of HD 189733 b were led by Carl Grillmair of NASA's Spitzer Science Center.